 Property used to produce biofuels, including ethanol and biodiesel, may be eligible for a property tax exemption if it is located in a designated Rural Renewable Energy Development Zone.
 The Oregon Business Development Department must receive and approve an application from a qualified rural area to designate the area as a Rural Renewable Energy Development Zone.
-(Reference Oregon Revised Statutes 285C.350 through 285C.370)
+For more information, see the Business Oregon Rural Renewable Energy Development Zone website.

 Clean School Bus Grants